xfenix/django-metro/README.md

 django-russian-metro
 ===================

-Russian metro models for django, plus the parser that fills models with actual data from various data providers (primary - Wikipedia).
+Russian metro models for django (only for 1.7+), plus the parser that fills models with actual data from various data providers (primary - Wikipedia).

 Parser downloads the following data:
 - MetroLine: number, color and title